BhavyeMathur/goopylib-v1/README.md

 * Added move_to(), move_to_x(), move_to_y(), move(), move_x(), and move_y() functions to the GraphWin class to move a window on the screen
 * Added seperate Cursor Lists for All, Windows, & Mac OSx
-* Expanded Cursor List to include all available cursors
+* Expanded the Cursor List to include all available cursors
 * Added a Cursor Dictionary to reference the Cursors with more intuitive names like 'up-down arrow' rather than 'sb_h_double_arrow'

+* Added Closure functions for all the interpolations so that the user can 1.
+Get a value of the interpolation, or 2.
+Get the function with predifined parameters other than time for use in animations internally

 ### v6.11-dev